gdeshazer/JavaCrawler/README.md

 ```

 Download the repository and in the DB class change the constructor to match
-the port number to match your Postgres server.
+the port number of your Postgres server.

 Run `mvn package`.
 The jar file produced can then be run with default values.